wp-plugins/acuity-online-appointment-scheduling/readme.txt

 height: defaults to 600px (optional)
 border: defaults to 0 (optional)

-We recommend adding the tag in text mode instad of visual to prevent other formatting of the URL being inadvertently added.
+We recommend adding the tag in text mode instead of visual to prevent other formatting of the URL being inadvertently added.
 Support is available at http://AcuityScheduling.com/help.php

 == Changelog ==